igtannu/sel/Selenium_assignment/Readme.md

 # Amazon Website Automation Suite

-#To run Amazon Automated Suite from command Line in the project Folder
+#To run Amazon Automated Suite from command Liness in the project Folder

 ## Packages Description